UCLALibrary/research-tips/_workshops/2019-01-07-writing-a-literature-review.markdown

     - merlot-5-star-editor-review
 description: "Writing a literature review can seem like a daunting task.
 Complete this activity to learn strategies for writing a literature review!"
 category: Cornerstone Research Workshops
+#
+# LEARNING OUTCOMES
+# List all the learning outcomes for the resource.
+#
+learning-outcomes:
+    - Recognize key components of a literature review
+    - Identify a knowledge gap in previous research and express how you can address the gap
+    - Organize sources effectively and logically
 tags:
     - Literature review
     - Writing